Karthikg1908/HireMe-Web-Application/README.md

 ## 🔍 Frontend Screens Overview

-> 🧩 **Having trouble viewing the images above?**
+> 🧩 **Having trouble viewing the images below?**
 > No worries!
-You can find all frontend preview screenshots directly in the [`screenshots/`](https://github.com/your-username/your-repo-name/tree/main/screenshots) folder for a full visual overview.
+You can find all frontend preview screenshots directly in the [`screenshots/`](https://github.com/Karthikg1908/HireMe-Web-Application/tree/main/screenshots) folder for a full visual overview.

 ### **Home Page**